threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_network.md

 #### Select the farm you want to deploy on

 ![Step4](./img/network_4.png)
-You can explicitly ask for 1 or more farms to choose from.
+You could explicitly ask for 1 or more farms to choose from.
 If none is selected, farms are chosen randomly.

 #### The network IP Range

 ![Step5](./img/network_5.png)

-The IP range the network and all of the other solutions connected on it will operate on can be self-selected or randomly chosen.
+The IP range the network and all of the other solutions connected on it will operate on could be self-selected or randomly chosen.

 #### Payment currency